 4. Find a Motivator – Whether it’s a positive reinforcement like a reward or a negative consequence like a punishment, find something that will motivate you to stick to your goals.
 Only give yourself the reward once the task is done.

 5. Develop a Habit – It takes time to develop habits, but once something becomes a habit, you start doing it with ease.
 Habits require self-discipline for the first 30 to 50 times you do it, then after that, it gets easier.

-People who are self-disciplined are more likely to achieve their goals; they are also less likely to procrastinate and more likely to stick to their plans.A person with self-discipline
+People who have the personal quality of self-discipline are more likely to achieve their goals; they are also less likely to procrastinate and more likely to stick to their plans.A person with self-discipline

 Self-discipline is often essential for success in college and beyond.